 And triple digit speeds haunting regardless,

-Did he take to wrap the glowing corpse of a
+Did he take to wrap up the glowing corpse of

 Missed childhood.
 Not enough, certainly, not